-Protection of our water resources is a high priority for OE.
-From battling the ill advised Orange County Water Loop plan to water quality protection in our local rivers, we stand ever on the watch.
-The Harriman Sewage Treatment Plant on the Ramapo River is one such issue.
+Protection of water resources is a high priority for OE.
+From battling the ill advised Orange County Water Loop plan to addressing issues of expanded discharges to the Ramapo River from the Harriman Sewage Treatment Plant to monitoring issues such as PFOS in our drinking water, we stand ever on the watch.

 The Ramapo River Valley has been federally designated as a “sole source aquifer” of drinking water for about 2 million people in New York and New Jersey.
-The Ramapo River which runs 155 miles rises from Round Lake, a small freshwater lake in the Village of Monroe, in Orange County, NY, and runs from central-southern Orange County through western Rockland and into northern Bergen and Passaic Counties in New Jersey.
 With population growth and increased development along the Ramapo River, the watershed is facing threats from urbanization and industrial development.